Body

 Sparkling — Sweetness Scale

-Sparkling wines use a different sweetness scale than still wines, based on grams of residual sugar per litre (g/L): Brut Nature / Zero Dosage (0–3 g/L, bone dry) · Extra Brut (0–6 g/L, very dry) · Brut (0–12 g/L, dry — the most common style) · Extra Dry / Extra Sec (12–17 g/L, off-dry, slightly perceptible sweetness) · Sec / Dry (17–32 g/L, noticeably sweet) · Demi-Sec (32–50 g/L, sweet) · Doux (50+ g/L, very sweet).
+Sparkling wines use a different sweetness scale than still wines, based on grams of residual sugar per liter (g/L): Brut Nature / Zero Dosage (0–3 g/L, bone dry) · Extra Brut (0–6 g/L, very dry) · Brut (0–12 g/L, dry — the most common style) · Extra Dry / Extra Sec (12–17 g/L, off-dry, slightly perceptible sweetness) · Sec / Dry (17–32 g/L, noticeably sweet) · Demi-Sec (32–50 g/L, sweet) · Doux (50+ g/L, very sweet).
 Confusingly, "Extra Dry" is sweeter than "Brut" — the terminology evolved historically and the logic is not intuitive.

 Sparkling — Production Methods